Milo-sipper/Milo-sipper/README.md

 SPECIAL AWARDS:
 + Nigel Lee award of Excellence
-+ Sean Teo's award of awesomeness
++ Sean Teo award of awesomeness

 I will try to get more, thanks for the encouragement